nicolabello/typescript-boilerplate/README.md

 2. Open `package.json` in your editor and change the values of: **name**, **description**, **repository**, **keywords**, **author**
 3. Run `yarn install`

-You are ready to go: edit `src/index.ts` and run `yarn start` to execute it.
+You are ready to go.
+Edit `src/index.ts` and run `yarn start` to execute it.

 ## Scripts

 #### `yarn start`

-Starts the app with hot reloading.\
+Starts the app with hot reloading.

 The app will refresh every time a file is changed in the `src` folder.

 #### `yarn build`